 The Yearbook was published by Federchimica for the first time in 2012.
 The aims are to give visibility to the commitment of companies and universities for sustainability and to spread it as much as possible to the public and institutions.

-The Yearbook on Research for Sustainable Chemistry was developed thanks to the work of the "Sustainable Chemistry" Working Group of Federchimica.
+The Chemical Research Handbook was developed thanks to the work of the "Sustainable Chemistry" Working Group of Federchimica.

 The "Sustainable Chemistry" Group dealt with sustainable chemistry topic on different levels, both in a national and an European context.

 At the same time, the Group intended to promote the Italian Technological Platform for Sustainable Chemistry "Suschem Italy" and, consequently, to improve the links with the European context and the platform "Suschem".

 The Group was part of Federchimica's Research, Development and Innovation Committee (Co.R.S.I.).

 The Co.R.S.I. is the institutional organisation of Federchimica that deals with issues related to R&D in chemical companies.

 The Co.R.S.I. deals also with specific issues through 3 Working Groups: